Samantha Cookes: Background and early life

 Cookes was born in Gloucestershire in 1988.
 She attended Denmark Road High School in the centre of Gloucester until 2007.
 She dropped out of a degree course at the University of York.
 In July 2008, Samantha gave birth to her first child, Martha Isabel Cookes, however the child died on the day she was due to be given up for adoption.
 A notebook was discovered by a woman Samantha had been working for as an au pair that contained a statement saying she did not kill her child.
 An inquest ruled the death an accident.

+Literary fraud

+In June 2020 Cookes, using the name Carrie Jade Williams, joined an online creative writing group, and after a few months claimed she had acquired an agent and shows she’d written had been picked up by Netflix, HBO and the BBC.
+She also stated she had sold a novel.
+Later that year she won the Bodley Head/FT Essay Prize, a competition open to writers under the age of 35 sponsored by Bodley Head and the Financial Times.
+She received £1,000 for her winning entry, an essay about her diagnosis with Huntington’s disease.
+She said the piece had been written using speech-to-text software because she could no longer type, and it was published in FT Weekend.
+The essay received praise from public figures, including Hilary Knight, the Tate's director of digital strategy, who described it as "an incredibly moving read and a reminder we shouldn't need about designing for inclusion".

+Three months earlier, Williams had been announced as writer-in-residence at the Irish Writers Centre at Cill Rialaig in south Kerry.
+The following year she received two grants from the Arts Council, worth €15,000 and €21,250 respectively.
+Her media profile expanded rapidly, with interviews on local and national radio and international appearances.

 Media depictions

 Carrie Jade Does Not Exist

 In 2023, Audio Always produced a six-part podcast series hosted by television presenter Sue Perkins and journalist Katherine Denkinson.
-The series retold the story that Katherine had written for VICE World News the year before, in which Cookes' claims of terminal illness, interactions with families, and other concerning behaviour was exposed and explored at length.
+The series retold the story that Katherine had written for Vice World News the year before, in which Cookes' claims of terminal illness, interactions with families, and other concerning behaviour was exposed and explored at length.
 After Cookes re-emerged in 2024, the series was extended to cover the events of her arrest and trial.